neurobagel/documentation/docs/config.md

        - `graph`
        - `query_tool`

-You can then launch these profiles by using the `--profile` flag with `docker compose`:
+You can then launch these profiles by using the `--profile` flag with `docker compose`, e.g.:

 ```bash
 docker compose --profile full_stack up -d